TheFirstFen/lnu/y2/code/1dt909/lab2/README.md

 To introduce concurrency to Floyd-Warshall's algorithm, the following steps were taken:

+1. The function `floydWarshall()` was created to calculate the shortest paths between all pairs of vertices concurrently.
-1. A channel `res` of type `chan [][]int` was used to send the resulting distance matrix back to the main goroutine.
+2. Inside `floydWarshall()`, a channel of type `chan bool` was initialized with a buffer size equal to the number of vertices `n`.
+This channel is used to signal the completion of each goroutine responsible for updating the distance matrix.
-2. The computation of Floyd-Warshall's algorithm was encapsulated within a goroutine, allowing it to run concurrently with other tasks.
-3. Within the goroutine, the computation proceeded as usual, calculating shortest paths between all pairs of vertices.
+3. For each vertex `k`, a goroutine is launched to handle the updates of the distance matrix concurrently.
+Inside each goroutine, the algorithm proceeds as usual, calculating the shortest paths between all pairs of vertices, but in parallel for different values of `k`.
-4. Once the computation was complete, the resulting distance matrix was sent through the channel `res`.
+4. Upon completing the computation for a vertex `k`, the goroutine signals its completion by sending a boolean value `true` through the channel initialized in step 2.
+5. The main goroutine waits for all `n` goroutines to complete by receiving `n` values from the channel.
+6. Finally, the resulting distance matrix is returned.

-#### Experiments and Results
+#### Experiments and Result`

 The experiments involved running both Dijkstra's algorithm and Floyd-Warshall's algorithm on graphs of varying sizes and analyzing their respective performances.